talpor/talpor-dev-handbook/docs/deployment/index.md

 critical, like handling payments, make sure you log the transaction once on a log file and once on your database.

-We internally use sentry for error logging and notification.
+We internally use Sentry for error logging and notification.
 Setup a different DSN for each of your servers and respond to errors swiftly.